pytroll/fcidecomp/documentation/solution-design/source/a_glossary.rst

     *   - :ref:`packaging_process`
         - Possibility to compile at 32-bit in Windows 64-bit
         - Set up a Windows 64-bit runner configured in the proper way and run the pipelines
-        - Early stage of development phase
+        - End of Development milestone
     *   - :ref:`a_communication_plan`
         - Communication channels to be used in case of new FCIDECOMP releases
         - Interact with EUMETSAT to know if they have a dedicated communication channel with MTG users
-        - Development phase
+        - End of Development milestone

 .. _tbds: